 Sparse Join Index

-Adding a WHERE condition to the join index turns a given index into a sparse join index.
+A WHERE condition applied to a join index transforms it into a sparse join index.

-A sparse join index consumes less permanent space as only the rows matching the WHERE conditions are stored.
+A concise join index requires less permanent storage as it only stores the rows that match the WHERE conditions.

 Join Index Summary